This is the start of a new series involving Algebra and number sets. It will start out with basic Algebra but get more advanced in time.

 If you notice, I am going over some common tasks that everyone should know how to do.
 I am trying to explain how they work also.
 Another problem someone might be curious about is how fast the Earth moves.
 So lets work on this.

-Example - Calculate the speed of Earth in its orbit.
+Solve: Calculate the speed of Earth in its orbit

 Let’s think about what we know.
 Its orbit is the elliptical path it takes around the Sun.
 An elliptical path is a very stretched out circle in simple terms.
 The Earth goes around the Sun because of the Sun’s gravitational pull.
 We also know that the average radius of our orbital path is 93 million miles.
 The Earth also takes approximately 1 year to travel this path.
 We will use this simple geometry to figure out the rest of what we need.